 TEACH YOURSELF PIANO STEP BY STEP: 133 page illustrated book with 56 minute DVD will teach you how to play simple songs, graduating to songs that include the black keys (flats and sharps) and finally “chords,” which are groups of three keys played with the left hand.

 THE BIG BOOK OF SONGS BY NUMBER: The largest collection of PIANO BY NUMBER songs anywhere!
 134 songs, 150 pages, with chord indications for all songs.
-You’ll be playing right away.
+You’ll be playing with both hands right away.
 Click here for a list of songs.

 PIANO CHORD DICTIONARY: An exhaustive, easy to follow dictionary of every chord you will ever need to play all contemporary pop music.
 Includes chord substitutions and simple diagrams using PIANO BY NUMBER.
 No more hunting for a chord for a song, even if you don’t read music.